gcochard/prime-photo-gallery/README.md

   - `data-share`: String - The `shareId` shown in the URL e.g. `/share/<share id>`
 - Optional:
   - `data-blueimp`: Boolean - Whether to use [`blueimp-gallery`](https://github.com/blueimp/Gallery) to display the full-size images in a lightbox format.
-    - You must include `blueimp-gallery` yourself on the page.
+    - Warning: you must include `blueimp-gallery` yourself on the page.
   - `data-container`: String - The target container ID for your images.
-If it does not exist on the page, it will be created.
+If it does not exist on the page, an empty div with this ID will be created.
   - `data-clip-thumb`: Boolean - Whether to clip the thumbnails on the page, or display them resized instead.
-  - `data-cors-proxy`: String - An alternative cors proxy server to crossorigin.me
+  - `data-cors-proxy`: String - An alternative cors proxy server to `https://crossorigin.me`
+  - `data-sort-property`: String - Can be `contentProperties.contentDate` (default) or one of [`createdDate`, `modifiedDate`, `name`]
+  - `data-sort-direction`: String - Can be `ASC` (default) or `DESC`

 Warning: This requires jQuery or a jQuery-compatible library such as Zepto.
 It uses the get API, ID selectors, click events, dom insertion, and dom element creation.